gitbls/pistrong/README.md

     * When adding users, always specify --cacert and --remoteid to specify the secondary VPN SAN Key to ensure that the user Cert is assigned to the correct connction.

-    * **NOTE:** If you ever re-create the CA using deleteca/createca you'll need to recreate the secondary Cert/Key and validate the connection details in /etc/swanctl/conf.d/pistrong-ServerConnection.conf, so don't deleteca unless you're really sure!
+    * **NOTE:** If you ever re-create the CA using deleteca/createca you'll need to recreate the secondary Cert/Key and validate the connection details the secondary .conf file in /etc/swanctl/conf.d/

 * Email and web server configuration is beyond the scope of this document.
 There are lots of guides on the internet for this, such as https://raspberrytips.com/mail-server-raspberry-pi/, but also see the section on Local Mail below.